swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

         - pip install --requirement requirements.txt
       script:
         # Run the experiment
-        - dvc repro --pull --allow-missing
+        - dvc repro --pull --allow-missing # (1)!
-        # After the experiment is done we update the dvc.lock and push the changes with dvc.
-This allows dvc to cache the experiment
-        # results and use them in locally and remotely on pipelines without running the experiment again.
-        - *git-push-dvc-lock
-        - dvc push
     ```

-    !!! info

-        Note we push the `dvc.lock` file and the experiment results to the DVC remote
-        storage at the end of the pipeline.
-This is to allows DVC to cache the
-        experiment results for the next pipeline and to reproduce the experiment
-        locally.

-        This also means that you will need to run `git pull` locally to get the latest
-        `dvc.lock` file once the pipeline is done.
+    1. Instead of running `dvc pull` and `dvc repro` separately, we can run them
+       together with `dvc repro --pull`.
+The `--allow-missing` flag allows DVC to skip
+       downloading unnecessary files that are not used in the repro step.
+For example,
+       if the prepare step is already cached, DVC will skip downloading the data again
+       and will only download the cached prepare step.

 ### Push the CI/CD pipeline configuration file to Git